forestcaver/Analog-Voice/README.md

 This repository will hold my analog voice modules.

+The plan is to design and build a cheap analog (mainly subtractive) voice that can be built very cheaply or even ordered via the Chinese PCB Assembly services.

 Currently, there is a 3320-based lpf and a 3340-based vco.
-Both prototypes work well.
-However I have yet to build the (hopefully) final versions.
-For both of these modules, I have taken inspiration and designs from TINRS, Mutable Instruments and the datasheets for both the Alfa chips and the original CEM chips.
+Both are working well.
+I have built what I believe are the final versions (just awaiting feedback from people) For both of these modules, I have taken inspiration and designs from TINRS, Mutable Instruments and the datasheets for both the Alfa chips and the original CEM chips.

 - - - -